ajtran303/portfolio-ui/content/projects/case-study-artist-lyrical-analyzer.md

 Lyrics APIs present unique challenges for cloud-hosted applications.
 Direct scraping of lyrics websites returns 403 errors from cloud provider IPs, and most lyrics databases have restrictive terms or limited coverage.

 The solution was a multi-source waterfall approach.
 Musixmatch API serves as the primary source with the largest commercial lyrics database.
 When unavailable, the system falls back to lyrics.ovh, a free community API.
-As a final fallback, Genius song search combined with web scraping handles edge cases.
 This layered approach maximizes lyrics coverage while gracefully degrading when services are unavailable.
+Genius was initially included as a fallback but was removed since cloud provider IPs are blocked by their anti-scraping measures.

 #### Metadata and Lyrics Source Separation